Supreme Court rules ex-presidents have broad immunity, dimming chance of a pre-election Trump trial

 In May, Trump became the first former president to be convicted of a felony, in a New York court.
 He was found guilty of falsifying business records to cover up a hush money payment made during the 2016 presidential election to a porn actor who says she had sex with him, which he denies.
 He still faces three other indictments.

 Smith is leading the two federal probes of the former president, both of which have led to criminal charges.
 The Washington case focuses on Trump's alleged efforts to overturn the 2020 election after he lost to Biden.
 The case in Florida revolves around the mishandling of classified documents.
-The other case, in Georgia, also turns on Trump's actions after his defeat in 2020.
+A separate case, in Georgia, also turns on Trump's actions after his defeat in 2020.

 If Trump’s Washington trial does not take place before the 2024 election and he is not given another four years in the White House, he presumably would stand trial soon thereafter.